 - EVOLUTIONARY ARGUMENT

 As I’m sure you’ve noticed, we are constantly bombarded with a huge variety of conflicting nutritional advice in our modern western world, and dairy produce is a typical subject.
-It is perhaps one of the most controversial foods, and amongst dairy, milk in particular sees much hype.
+It is perhaps one of the most controversial foods, and amongst dairy, milk, in particular, sees much hype.
 So what exactly is the research regarding milk?
 Are whole milk drinkers fatter than drinkers of skimmed?
 Should you bother with organic?
 Does milk stand up to its health claims?
-I’ve collected as much relevant information I can find to give you the most informed picture on whether milk is indeed “healthy” or not, and ultimately whether and how much you might drink, based as ever on our current understanding of “the nature of things”.
+I’ve collected as much relevant information I can find to give you the most informed picture of whether milk is indeed ‘healthy’ or not, and ultimately whether and how much you might drink, based as ever on our current understanding of ‘the nature of things’.
 Remember, as technology advance, we’re constantly experimenting, studying and re-evaluating.

 Without further ado, here’s everything and anything of note you could ever want to know about milk… with a summary of recommendations at the end!